By Pamela Rose Williams

 The Reality

 And then it happened – the reality of it all came to me when I received Hollie’s cremated remains from New Mexico.
 It was real, my baby was gone.
-My Jesus had her and my job as her earthy mother was now over.
+My Jesus had her and my job as her earthly mother was now over.
 On this earth, I would never look into her beautiful blue eyes again.
 I would never remind her that “purple” hair color was not natural.
 I would never hear her voice again.
 I would never hug her again.
 I would never have a stupid argument with her again.
 I would never have to worry about her health or safety again.
 How do I convey to you what was in this Momma’s heart?
 I will tell you what I told my husband on that evening when we laid down to sleep.
 The sorrow in my heart that day when Hollie’s remains arrived in Ohio was as great as the joy in my heart on the day she was born.

 Verily, verily, I say unto you, That ye shall weep and lament,